glfw/glfw.github.io/faq.md

 GLFW is *by design* not...

+- an implementation of OpenGL or OpenGL ES.
+It wraps the various platform-specific context creation API.
+- an OpenGL or OpenGL ES header.
+It includes the API headers already provided by your development environment.
+- an OpenGL or OpenGL ES extension loader.
+There are already good extension loader libraries.
 - a user interface library.
 It allows you to create top-level windows with OpenGL contexts.
 No menus, no buttons.
 - a Windows-only library.
 Requests for features that cannot be portably